PaloAltoNetworks/prisma.pan.dev/docs/cloud/cspm/rql/aws/aws_s3.md

 title: S3
 sidebar_label: S3
 description: AWS S3 rql
+hide_title: true
 ---

-# Sample RQL Queries
+## Sample AWS S3 RQL Queries

 :::note
 The following guide will walk you through AWS RQL Query Examples
 :::

-## S3 public bucket and exclude buckets with tag key is "DataClassification" and tag value is "Public"
+### S3 public bucket and exclude buckets with tag key is "DataClassification" and tag value is "Public"

 ```bash
 config from cloud.resource where cloud.type = 'aws' AND api.name='aws-s3api-get-bucket-acl' AND